charles-bucher/ci-cd-pipeline-with-codebuild/README.md

 🚀 CI/CD Pipeline with AWS CodeBuild — From Idea to Production

+TL;DR: Modular CI/CD pipeline demonstrating end-to-end automation.
+Automatically builds, tests, and deploys code from GitHub to S3, ECS, or Lambda.
+Designed for cloud engineers to showcase real-world DevOps skills, Infrastructure-as-Code best practices, and production-ready automation.

+🧠 Purpose & Context

-This project is part of my journey as a self-taught cloud engineer, demonstrating that persistence, curiosity, and hands-on experimentation can turn any background into cloud expertise.
+I built this pipeline as part of my journey as a self-taught cloud engineer:

-I built this pipeline to showcase end-to-end CI/CD automation, applying AWS best practices and Terraform Infrastructure-as-Code to deploy scalable, secure, production-ready systems.

-🧠 What This Project Does

-Automatic build & test: Every code push to GitHub triggers the pipeline

-Infrastructure deployment: Uses Terraform and AWS CodeBuild to deploy to S3, ECS, or Lambda

-Production-ready features:

-Modular architecture

-Error handling & monitoring

-IAM security and least-privilege principles

-Multi-environment scalability

-Measurable impact:

-Reduces manual deployment time by ~80% (~2 hours saved per release)

-Automates 100% of build, test, and deployment steps

-🖼️ Pipeline Visuals
+Turned a delivery driver background into hands-on cloud expertise.

+Demonstrate real-world CI/CD automation with AWS and Terraform.

+Show scalable, secure, and production-ready infrastructure.

+This is more than a lab—every component is designed to mimic production standards.

+🧱 Architecture Overview
+GitHub ──> CodePipeline ──> CodeBuild ──> Test & Package ──> Terraform ──> Deploy to S3 / ECS / Lambda

+Screenshots

 IAM Role Configuration: